OmengU/quap/documentation/documentation.typ

     }, [])
 ```
 ]
 The Quiz ID can be loaded if the name of the #acr("URL") field is specified.
 Afterwards, the React `useEffect` Hook is used to perform the needed #acr("API").
 The useEffect Hook gives the developer the ability to perform side effects within function-based Components.
-Side effects are actions that need to happen after React has updated the #acr("DOM"), such as fetching data, subscriptions, timers, or directly manipulating the DOM.
+Side effects are actions that need to happen after React has updated the #acr("DOM"), such as fetching data, subscriptions, timers, or directly manipulating the #acr("DOM").
 By using useEffect, the developer essentially instructs React to execute specific code passed as a function in its first argument after the Component has been rerendered.
 The Hook also takes an array as its second argument.
 This array is used to specify when the code should be executed.
 This is useful since otherwise, the function would run every time the Component is rerendered, which happens a lot in React.
 If for example a state variable is passed as the second argument, the code is only executed if that specific state changes.
 If an empty array is passed as it is in the example given, the function is only called on the first render of the Component. @misc-useeffect

 *Question Details View:*

 This part of the page encompasses all content to the right of the Sidebar.
 It can be displayed in two different versions depending on whether or not the Question is merely being viewed (display view) or actively edited (edit view). the views can be switched between by pressing the "Edit" button to start editing and by pressing the "Save"/"Cancel" buttons to mark the edit process as complete.
 Both views use the same underlying Components.
 The only difference is that in Edit mode, all buttons and text fields are enabled, which is achieved by declaring a boolean Prop on the Component and using said Prop to manage the state of input fields.

 Both views are declared on their own subroutes of `/editquiz/quizId`.
 The edit view uses the route `/editquiz/quizId/editquestion/questionId` and the display view is available on `/editquiz/quizId/question/questionId`.
-As it is clear from the fact that the views have their individual #acr("URL")s, they are separate pages.
+As it is clear from the fact that the views have their individual #acrpl("URL"), they are separate pages.
 This means that pressing the Links in the Sidebar would, without additional configuration, redirect to another page containing the display view of the desired Question.
 To display the contents of the route on the same page as the Sidebar, a ReactRouter Outlet Component needs to be included in the Component of the `editquiz` route.
 This tells ReactRouter to render the contents of subroutes as part of their parent.
 Once displayed, individual Questions are loaded using a ReactRouter Loader function.
 In the case when a new Question is created, the edit view is opened automatically.
 The Questions are always created without any data.
 The rest of this explanation will be focused on said edit view as it requires more attention due to the need to manage the State.
 This is not necessary on the display view since the user has no way of changing any values.

 The edit view (and also the display view) contains a Component, which contains several input fields (disabled on display view) for entering data such as the Question name or the time limit and a dropdown list for the Question type.
 The following shows the input field for the time limit:
 #code-snippet(caption: "Edit Question Time Limit Input Field")[